ArmanTheParman/Parmanode/README.md

-# Parmanode 2.3.1 Plebian Cheese
+# Parmanode 2.3.2 Plebian Cheese

 For Mac (x86_64, M1/M2), Linux (x86_64, and Raspberry Pi 32 or 64 bit)
 18 April 2023

-Parmanode is an automated Bitcoin, Electrum Server (Fulcrum), and BTCPay installation wizard software for home desktop computers.
-More features (programs and educational material) will be added as development continues.
+Parmanode is an automated installation wizard and menu for desktiop computers, with the following software (list is growing):

+                Bitcoin
+                Electrum Server (Fulcrum)
+                BTCPay
+                Docker
+                Tor
+                Educational material by Parman

-Parmanode is designed for non-technical users giving them the ability to download and verify Bitcoin Core (and Fulcrum) and sync using an external or internal drive, and also have configuration options presented to them with automation.
+Parmanode is designed for non-technical users giving them the ability to download and verify Bitcoin related software, and sync using an external or internal drive, and also have configuration options presented to them with automation.
 No manual configuration file editing will be required.